Geraldine Page: 1970–1979: Mid-career work

 too seldom.
 We have seen other stars in the role of the malevolently, ruthlessly scheming Regina Giddens—Tallulah Bankhead years ago in her greatest triumph, Eileen Herlie five seasons back at the Ivanhoe.
 Geraldine Page is a whole new story—I have seen Geraldine Page in innumerable roles, ever since she was playing in East Lynne with the Lake Zurich Players back in the '40s.
 I've never seen her more thrillingly convincing than in this production."

 The legendary Kim Stanley once said of Page's Regina that it "was possibly the finest performance" she had ever seen.

-received a nomination for the Tony Award for Best Featured Actress in a Play (her second Tony Award nomination) for the 1975 production of Alan Ayckbourn's Absurd Person Singular with Sandy Dennis and Richard Kiley.
+Page received a nomination for the Tony Award for Best Featured Actress in a Play (her second Tony Award nomination) for the 1975 production of Alan Ayckbourn's Absurd Person Singular with Sandy Dennis and Richard Kiley.

 She also had a supporting role as a charismatic Hollywood evangelist (modeled after Aimee Semple McPherson) in The Day of the Locust (1975), an adaptation of the Nathanael West novel of the same name.
 In 1977, she appeared as a nun in the British comedy Nasty Habits, and provided the voice role of the villainess Madame Medusa in the Walt Disney animated film The Rescuers.
 During this time, she also appeared on television, guest-starring in the popular series Kojak (1976) and Hawaii Five-O (1977).

 Page appeared as the mother of three siblings and wife of a prominent attorney in Woody Allen's Interiors (1978).
 For her performance, Page was nominated for an Academy Award for Best Actress, and won a BAFTA Award for Best Actress in a Supporting Role.
 The New York Timess Vincent Canby lauded her performance in the film, writing: "Miss Page, looking a bit like a youthful Louise Nevelson with mink-lashed eyes, is marvelous — erratically kind, impossibly demanding, pathetic in her loneliness and desperate in her anger."
 The following year, in November 1979, Page was inducted into the American Theater Hall of Fame.